mathquill/mathquill/docs/Api_Methods.md

 ## Note on Experimental Features

 Methods marked as experimental may be altered drastically or removed in future versions.
 They may also receive less maintenance than other non-experimental features.

+# Inner MathField methods

+Inner math fields have all of the [above](#editable-mathfield-methods) methods in addition to the ones listed here.

+## makeStatic()

+Converts the editable inner field into a static one.

+## makeEditable()

+Converts the static inner field into an editable one.